nicholas-yjtang/interview/cloud/vm_creation/README.md

 }
 ```

-For a sample of how to do this, go to  [vm_creation](https://github.com/nicholas-yjtang/scripts/tree/main/terraform/vm_creation)
+For a sample of how to do this, go to [vm_creation](https://github.com/nicholas-yjtang/scripts/tree/main/terraform/vm_creation).
+This example however differs by using for_each instead of count